Nolan Jones Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.97 team ERA that ranks 27th across all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.97).

-- The Nationals surrender the second-most home runs in baseball (141 total, 1.4 per game).
+- Nationals pitchers combine to give up the third-most home runs in baseball (142 total, 1.4 per game).

-- In his most recent appearance on Thursday, the righty threw five innings against the Chicago Cubs, giving up two earned runs while surrendering seven hits.
+- His most recent appearance was on Friday against the San Francisco Giants, when the righty threw 6 2/3 innings, surrendering three earned runs while allowing five hits.

-- In 20 games this season, the 31-year-old has a 4.38 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .277 to his opponents.
+- The 26-year-old has an ERA of 5.00, with 7 strikeouts per nine innings, in 14 games this season.
+Opponents are hitting .261 against him.

 © 2023 Data Skrive.
 All rights reserved.